 Narumi Fujishima may appear to be a typical high school student at first glance, yet he is a pessimistic outsider.
 Because of his father’s business, he had to shift schools on a regular basis, and as a result, he was never able to integrate into society.
 When his cheerful classmate Ayaka Shinozaki forces him to join the gardening club, Narumi meets the brilliant hacker Alice, who lives in isolation above Hanamaru, the ramen store where Ayaka works part-time.
 He then learns that Alice runs a specialized private detective firm and that all of her professional partners refer to themselves as “NEETs,” or Not in Education, Employment, or Training.

-Joining the NEET detective agency due to a personal link to a criminal case, Narumi becomes caught in a world of perilous investigations done by the ill-assorted gang of detectives, all while attempting to track down the criminal organization that appears to have unexplained ties to Alice.
+Joining the NEET detective agency due to a personal link to a offending case, Narumi becomes caught in a world of perilous investigations done by the ill-assorted gang of detectives, all while attempting to track down the organization that appears to have unexplained ties to Alice.

 Detective School Q